Moesif/moesifmiddleware-go/README.md

 moesifmiddleware.UpdateUsersBatch(users, moesifOption)
 ```

+The `metadata` field can contain any company demographic or other information you want to store.

+Only the `UserId` field is required.
+This method is a convenient helper that calls the Moesif API library.
+For more information, see [Moesif Go API documentation](https://www.moesif.com/docs/api?go#update-users-in-batch)

 ## Update Company

-### UpdateCompany method
+### `UpdateCompany` Method
-Create or update a company profile in Moesif.
+Use this method to create or update a company profile in Moesif.
-The metadata field can be any company demographic or other info you want to store.
-Only the `CompanyId` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-a-company).

 ```go
 import (